BBMRI-ERIC/csv2cbio/README.md

 # Cbio Importer

 A arbitrary CSV convertor to cBioPortal-compatible csv study set.
 It is using the **offline study import** for cbioportal docker deployment.
+This importer expects cbioportal usage with docker compose, and uses this to automate study validation & import.

 > [!IMPORTANT]
 > Still under development!